yochaigal/cairn/wip/2e/reliquary.md

 - Choose an object created by living creatures.
 You can sense the nearest example.
 - **Recharge**: Place in a bucket of rainwater overnight.

+## Veilsilk Grip

+- A hand wearing this glove can phase through solid objects.
+- **Recharge**: Snip off one of the fingers.

+## Whispergale, 1 charge

+- A balloon-shaped gourd that captures a spoken message and delivers it to a location within a day's walk.
+- **Recharge**: